risavkarna/blog/ckn4jzhm80f9glcs1fyjc04ks.md

 ## Let's Find Ourselves Our Stack Inventory

 We are starting a common work group, work space and work shop for a multi-disciplinary software/socioware team.
-For Project Ouroboros, we will be mostly focused on contrasting and comparing the simple and dependent type theory.
+For Project Ouroboros, we will be mostly focused on contrasting and comparing the simple and dependent type theories.

 ## Backend